refuse to sign

 How to Set Career Goals for the New Year

 December is the perfect time to set yourself up for career success in the coming year.
 By making goals now, you can get a jump start on a course of action that will help you achieve professional aspirations.
-I recommend focusing in on specific and challenging goals, as doing so can increase your chances of following through on them.
+We recommend focusing in on specific and challenging goals, as doing so can increase your chances of following through on them.
 According to research 91% of people won’t achieve their New Year’s resolutions, but studies have found that setting specific and challenging goals leads to higher performance 90% of the time.
 So if you have some ideas of where you want to be in 2023, don’t put off devising a plan to get you there.

 Setting Goals to Advance Your Career in the New Year